 What shift times are available?

-IMALIVE shift are available 24/7.
-You will be able to choose a 4 hour time period of your preference.
+IMAlive shifts are available 24/7.
+You will be able to choose a 2-hour time period of your preference.

-Do I get to choose which hours I work?
+Do I get to choose which hours I volunteer?

 Yes.
-If you are unable to work a shift for which you’ve already registered, please make sure to let a supervisor know.
-In many cases you will be able to trade your shift with another volunteer or reschedule your shift for another time that week.
+If you are unable to volunteer during a shift for which you’ve already registered, please make sure to let a supervisor know.
+In many cases, you will be able to trade your shift with another volunteer or reschedule your shift for another time that week.

-Where else can this training be applied outside of the IMAlive network?
+Where else can this training be applied outside of IMAlive?

 The training is valuable not only in responding to crisis situations but also in your daily life.
 Whether you are supporting a loved one or a friend going through a difficult time, or want to learn how to be a better listener, becoming an IMALIVE Volunteer will make you the best-equipped crisis intervention responder in history of online volunteering.